privacy-tech-lab/privee/README.md

 ## 7. Contact Info

-For feedback and questions please contact Sebastian Zimmeck at sebastian@sebastianzimmeck.de
+For feedback and questions please contact Sebastian Zimmeck at sebastian@privacytechlab.org